 Issues Courses 10 Credits

-These courses are offered starting in the fourth semester of the Program, and are intended to run in parallel with proposal and dissertation activities.
+These courses are offered starting in the fourth semester of the major, and are intended to run in parallel with proposal and dissertation activities.
 Although meeting according to the same schedule as regular courses, issues courses offer fewer credits than regular or publication courses, and therefore have commensurately reduced outside workloads to avoid interfering with the dissertation process.
 Members of the cohort select the topics from a list of proposals made by faculty members and other members of the cohort.
 Students may also elect to facilitate issues courses under the direction of a faculty supervisor, who acts as the instructor of record.
 Depending on the topic being taught, these courses may be any of the following:

 ACG 7939 Executive Issues in Accounting 2 credits

 FIN 7939 Executive Issues in Finance 2 credits